 Equally as important is that it is an ongoing story – pages and chapters are still being added.

 What about success in terms of cups, trophies and titles?

 Since 1965 we have won every league and championship title from Under 12 through every youth age group as well as at adult level – junior, intermediate (league only) and senior.
 The only title missing is the intermediate championship and we want it to remain missing because we have no intentions of giving up our senior status.

 Hurling was revived in 1975 and since then we have won the full range of titles Under 14 right up to the senior championship.

-Ladies football has only recently become established and already we have tasted success at youth and adult levels.
+Ladies football and Camogie are more welcome recent developments and already we have tasted success at youth and adult levels.

 Our new Handball facilities are being fully utilised and we can point to success stories in terms of coaching and competitions.